christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 He was also:

 - Artaxerxes II Mnemon (Persia).
 Also called Arsaces or Arsikas.
 This is significant because "Arsaces" became the dynastic name for all Parthian kings.
 The Scythian root Ar-, meaning "Aryan" or "Noble", combined with -sak-, for "Saka" (Scythian).
 The root "At" or "Ata" appears across Indo-European and neighboring languages, consistently meaning "father" or "ancestor": Scythian/Iranian Ata = father, ancestor.
 Turkic: Ata = father (as in the modern Turkish word).
 Sanskrit: Ati = primordial, first.
 Tocharian: At = father, ancestor.
 The root xšāya- is the same as the Scythian Xšaθra, which connects to "Christ" and "Satrap".
 - Amyntas III (Macedonia).
 Amyntas III's father was named Arrhidaeus.
 Arrhidaeus = Ar-ratha-As, the same as Arsaces = Ar-saka-As.
 The endings differ, but the root is identical: Ar + sacred title + As.
 Both mean “Aryan Saka/Chariot Lord”.
 This proves that the Macedonian Argead dynasty and the Parthian Arsacid dynasty were branches of the same Asii-Scythian ruling caste.
 This also connects to the Egyptian Amun (the "Hidden One") and the Sanskrit Am (power, strength).
 - Nectanebo II (Egypt)
 - Evagoras I (Cyprus)
 - Orontes / Yervand (Armenia).
 Name decodes as "Great"/"Forefather".
-  - Amyntas III (Macedonia).Amyntas III's father was named Arrhidaeus.
-Arrhidaeus = Ar-ratha-As, the same as Arsaces = Ar-saka-As.
-The endings differ, but the root is identical: Ar + sacred title + As.
-Both mean “Aryan Saka/Chariot Lord”.
-This proves that the Macedonian Argead dynasty and the Parthian Arsacid dynasty were branches of the same Asii-Scythian ruling caste.
-This also connects to the Egyptian Amun (the "Hidden One") and the Sanskrit Am (power, strength).
-  - Nectanebo II (Egypt)
-  - Evagoras I (Cyprus)
-  - Orontes / Yervand (Armenia).
-Name decodes as "Great" / "Forefather".

-- c.
-356 BC: Son was Philip II of Macedon.
+Son: Philip II of Macedon.
 Philip was a title (Philippos (Lover of Horses) is a direct Greek translation of the Scythian royal title Pharnavaz (Horse-Lord) which is similar to the Roman title "Master of the Horse" https://en.wikipedia.org/wiki/Master_of_the_Horse which was a title that Mark Antony held.
 It basically means "the cavalry commander").
 Philip II's grandfather was named Arrhidaeus.
 Arrhidaeus can be decoded  as Ar- = "Shining, Noble" (the same root as Argead and Aryan), and -rhidaeus = A variant of the Scythian/Iranian root -ratha- (chariot) or -rathae (charioteer).
 This is the exact same title as Pharnavaz and Philip.\

--Grandson: Alexander the Great: Alexander was his title.
+Grandson: Alexander the Great: Alexander was his title.
 "Aži-ander" = Aži
     (Avestan "dragon") + Andros (Greek "man") = "Dragon-Man", the same as Akrosander/Akrosas.
 Alaksandu of Wilusa, a Hittite king of Wilusa (Troy) (Alaksandu = Alak-San-Du (Hurrian: "Ruler-Dragon-Son")), who predates Alexander by 800 years,